dacogemini/blogHexo/source/_posts/hangman.md

 });
 ```

 <p style='line-height: 26px; font-size: 18px;'>Ok so far, so good.
-Now here is where things git a bit tricky.
-When learning programming concepts it's easy to get side-tracked, but I promise once we go down this 'rabbit-hole' we will get back to reading and processing input in a simpler fashion.
+Now here is where things get a bit tricky.
+When learning programming concepts it's easy to get side-tracked, but stay with me and you'll be fine.

 Notice that in our readline instance, we make use of another module, <em>the process module</em>.</p>